gaultier/blog/go_dtrace_see_all_network_traffic.md

 My most common use of DTrace is to observe I/O data received and sent by various programs.
 This is so valuable!

 However, sometimes this data is encrypted and/or compressed which makes simplistic approaches not viable.

+I hit this problem when implementing the [Oauth2](https://en.wikipedia.org/wiki/OAuth) login flow.
+If you're not familiar, this allows a user with an account on a 'big' website such as Facebook, Google, etc, known as the 'authorization server', to sign-up/login on a third-party website using their existing account, without having to manage additional credentials.
+In my particular case, this was 'Login with Amazon'.
+Yes, this exists.

+Since there are 3 actors exchanging data back and forth, this is paramount to observe all the data on the wire to understand what's going on (and what's going wrong).
+The catch is, for security, most of this data is sent over TLS (HTTPS), meaning, encrypted.
+Thankfully we can use DTrace to still see the data in clear.

-Let's see how we can solve this problem one step at a time.
+Let's see how, one step at a time.

 ## Level 1: Observe all write/read system calls